flagbit/flagbit-technology-radar/radar/2019-07-01/brotli.md

 ---

-DescriptionBrotli is a data compression algorithm based on LZ77 and Huffman coding.
+Brotli is a data compression algorithm based on LZ77 and Huffman coding.